Skip to main content

 Due process

 Our due process is based on three principles: transparency, consultation, and accountability.
-We are committed to following our due process in each decision we make and will consider other factors when applying due process to address extenuating circumstances, such as the current global pandemic.
+We are committed to following our due process in each decision we make and will consider other factors when applying due process to address extenuating circumstances.
 We will continue to look for ways to promote transparency in what we do.
-We aim to be even more accessible to our stakeholders and expand the reach of our consultation activities.
+We aim to be even more accessible to interested and affected parties and expand the reach of our consultation activities.
 This is essential to our work.

-Our overarching goals for governance also mean ensuring our stakeholders can hold us accountable and understand the decisions we make.
+Our overarching goals for governance also mean ensuring interested and affected parties can hold us accountable and understand the decisions we make.
 To support this, we will be clear, timely, and concise when sharing information.

 Communications

-The quality of everything we do is directly related to ensuring the lines of communication are open to our stakeholders.
+The quality of everything we do is directly related to ensuring the lines of communication are open to interested and affected parties.

 Our risks